 The physical sciences play a central role in our understanding of nature and the technologies that serve our society.
 The Physical Science degree program provides students with opportunities to explore the natural and technological worlds broadly, from the Earth and space sciences to modern physics, computer science and mathematics.
 The Physical Science degree provides a strong foundation in quantitative skills that prepare a student for employment in entry-level scientific and technical jobs, and postgraduate work in a variety of fields.

-The FSU Physics Department also offers majors in Physics, Physics and Astrophysics, and Physical Science/FSU-Teach.
+The FSU Physics Department also offers majors in Physics, Physics and Astrophysics, Physics and Materials, and Physical Science/FSU-Teach.

 Prerequisite Coursework: (0 beyond other requirements)